 - Understand social science methodology and produce credible undergraduate research

 - Develop an intellectual curiosity of national, cross-national, and international processes

 Our Achievements: Over the past seven years, the Department of International Studies has produced majors who demonstrate both academic excellence and superior leadership ability.
 Five of the last eight First Jackson-Hope awards have gone to IS majors.
 On average, 49% of IS majors graduated "with distinction" or as "distinguished," while the average for all graduates is approximately 29%.

-Over the last six years, 23% of 1st Class IS Majors served as Cadet Captains, compared to 8% of all 1st class cadets.
-IS graduates continue to enter some of the top graduate programs for law and political science/international studies in the country, while the IS Board has established internships providing experience in many U.S. government agencies and across the private sector.
+IS graduates enter some of the top graduate programs for law and political science/international studies in the country, while the IS Board has established internships providing experience in many U.S. government agencies and across the private sector.